LonsterMonster/Steam-Trade-Node-Bot/README.md

 Password = Bot Password
-Sharedsecret = Shared Secret from desktop authenticator Identity Secret = Identity Secret from Desktop Authenticator

-OwnerID = Bot owner ID64
+Sharedsecret = Shared Secret from desktop authenticator Identity Secret = Identity Secret from Desktop Authenticator OwnerID = Bot owner ID64

-SteamName = Desired Steam Name for the Bot

-GroupLink = Your Group Link Here
+"GroupLink": "Your Group Link HEre",

-Comments = Enables and Disables Comments on user Profiles

-IssueTracking =  Enable/Disables Issue Tracking
-NOTE if Disabled might be hard to help if you encounter a problem with the code
+"Comments": "Enable", Enables and Disables Comments on user Profiles "IssueTracking": "Enable", Enable/Disables Issue Tracking NOTE if Disabled might be hard to help if you encounter a problem with the code "GroupID": "GroupId here",

-GroupID = GroupId here

-Hatbanking =  Enables/disable Hat Banking
+"Hatbanking": "Enable", Enables/disable Hat Banking "KeyBanking": "Disable",Enables/disables Key banking
-KeyBanking = Enables/disables Key banking
-RobopartBanking = Enables/disables robo part banking

-Group = Group Name Here
+NOTE: try to have only one Enabled ATM havent tested it with them both enabled "Group" : "Group Name Here",
-chats = Enables manual chats for the bot to communitcate to other users with chat messages
+"chats": "true" //Enables manual chats for the bot to communitcate to other users with chat messages

 6. go to GamesPlayed.json and make sure the games are set correctly